Alumni Service Award

 - Award may, but will not necessarily, be awarded annually.

-All materials are to be submitted in one complete packet to firstname.lastname@example.org.
+All materials are to be submitted in one complete packet on the award nomination form.
 Late or incomplete submissions will not be considered.

 - A cover page including your name, student ID, degree completed, contact information, and graduation date.